SnookersBuddy/snookersbuddy-frontend/README.md

 **Run `just help` (or simply `just`) to get an overview over all args.**

-Every parameter *after* the image tag is passed to the `docker run` command:
+Every parameter *after* the recipe is passed to the `docker run` command:

 ```shell
 just image=my-image-name:tag run-image --volume=...